nephio-experimental/tko/USAGE.md

     kind get clusters

-To access a KIND cluster use a context name where the cluster name is prefixed with "kind-", e.g.:
+To access a provisioned Kind cluster use a context name where the cluster name is prefixed with "kind-", e.g.:

     kubectl get pods --all-namespaces --context=kind-edge1